Oregon Lambert

 False Northing: 0.00000 Feet

-** Notes: US Survey foot = 1200/3937 meters (0.3048006096 m).
-International foot = 0.3048 m exactly, 1 meter = 3.28084 Intl. feet
+- US Survey foot = 1200/3937 meters (0.3048006096 m).

 Oregon Lambert History

-GIS Program Leaders (GPL) formed a committee to evaluate and recommend a common projection for data display, analysis, publishing and transfer for Oregon.
+Oregon GIS Program Leaders (GPL) formed a committee to evaluate and recommend a common projection for data display, analysis, publishing, and transfer for Oregon.
 The committee was comprised of representatives from the DAS/IRMD Geospatial Enterprise Office (SSCGIS), the Oregon Department of Transportation (ODOT), the Oregon Department of Forestry (ODF), the Oregon Department of Environmental Quality (DEQ), and the Oregon Department of Geology and Mineral Industries (DOGAMI).

 Additionally, other organizations within the state were consulted.
 The committee reviewed projections in use, compared how neighboring states deal with similar issues, and calculated projection errors.
-They
+They submitted a

-Oregon Lambert methodology
+Oregon Lambert Methodology

 The total change in latitude for the state was calculated and then the standard parallels were set at 1/6th of the change north of the minimum and 1/6th of the change south of the maximum.
 The final values for the standard parallels were rounded to even or half degrees.
-The central meridian was set at 120 degrees 30', the mid point east to west of the state.
+The central meridian was set at 120 degrees 30', the midpoint east to west of the state.
 The origin was shifted 400,000 meters to the west to put the entire state in the positive quadrant.

-Minimum, maximum, and mean percentage errors for each map projection.
+Oregon Lambert Error Statistics - Minimum, maximum, and mean percentage errors for each map projection.

 Images Showing Calculated Percentage Error